-We will then look at how much money you have, your monthly income and expenses, as well as any debts you may have to confirm that we can help you.
+We will then look at how much money you have, your monthly income and expenses to confirm that we can help you.

 If we can give you a grant, we will email you to confirm this and arrange payment for you.
 If we cannot give you a grant, we will email you to tell you why.

 To apply for help with Basic Costs, you will need to give us the following documents:

 Photo ID – for you, your wife/husband and children under 18.
 We accept the following identification documents:

 Full UK Photocard Driving License (can also be used as proof of address)